tpayne/kubernetes-examples/YAML/ServiceMesh/README.md

     % istioctl dashboard jaeger (trace logs)
     % istioctl dashboard kiali (observability)
     % istioctl dashboard envoy <pod-name>.<namespace> (pod proxy metrics)

+These will start a localhost web page which will use port forwarding to access data in the K8s install.

 Cleaning Up
 -----------